franciskershaw/festiviews/testing.md

 *Favouriting festivals on browse.html refreshes the page and loses pagination*

 Late in development, I amended my favouriting function (called when clicking on the heart icon on various pages) to refresh the page it was on.
-This was because for much of the development process, this function was just direction users to their favourites page.
-While the function is definitely more user friendly in this stage, there is one minor inconvenience caused by it when regarding the browse page, as the pagination included to only show 10 festivals at a time is lost when refreshing the page.
+This was because for much of the development process, this function was just directing users to their favourites page.
+While the function is definitely more user friendly in this state, there is one minor inconvenience caused by it when regarding the browse page, as the pagination included to only show 10 festivals at a time is lost when refreshing the page.

 This bug was inconvenient but by no means site breaking, so I elected to leave it unfixed due to the time constraints imposed by submission.
 As with the other minor issues, its resolution will be prioritised on V2.